Perl-Apollo/Corinna/rfc/methods.md

 method bar :private :common () {...}
 ```

-Private methods can only be called from methods defined in the namespace and file at _compile time_
+Private methods can only be called from methods defined in the same
+namespace and file at _compile time._

 * Private methods are not inherited
 * If a class or role has a `:private` method with the name matching the name of
   the method being called, the dispatch is to that method.
-* Even if a subclass has a public or private method with the same signature,
+* Even if a parent class has a public or private method with the same signature,
   the methods in a class will call its private method, not the inherited one
 * Roles and classes cannot call each other's private methods

 Note that this means:

-* For the MVP, roles cannot require private methods
+* Roles cannot require private methods
 * A role's private methods can never conflict with another role or class's private methods
 * You cannot use `:overrides` and `:private` on the same method